 Patients experiencing skin cancer on the hand or fingers have treatment options.
-If you’re looking for a surgery-free non-melanoma skin cancer treatment, Image-Guided SRT offers results without cutting or scarring.
-Learn more about how Image-Guided SRT works and talk to your dermatologist about whether it’s a suitable option for your symptoms.
+If you’re looking for a surgery-free non-melanoma skin cancer treatment, GentleCure offers results without cutting or scarring.
+Contact us online or call us to learn more about how GentleCure works.
+Talk to your dermatologist about whether it’s a suitable option for your symptoms.